USEPA/DissolvedGasNla/scripts/NLA_N2O_models.md

 ## 5.1 Posterior predictive distributions

 Below, a density plot summarized the posterior predictive distributions across the target population of lakes.
-The PPDs consisted of based on 500 simulations for each variable.
+The summaries of the PPDs were based on 2000 draws.
 Note that the x-axis was truncated at 50 nmol/L for a clearer visualization of the bulk of the predictive distribution.
 For reference, the max predicted value was 4403.2 nmol/L for dissolved N2O, 20.4 nmol/L for dissolved N2O, and 793.5 for the saturation ratio.

 <img src="NLA_N2O_models_files/figure-gfm/plot_n2o_posterior_preds-1.png" style="display: block; margin: auto;" />